Skip to main content

 Upload builds and configure deployments

-Uploading builds to Hathora
+Upload builds to Hathora

-You will need to upload a tarball (.tgz or tar.gz file) that contains a Linux server build and a Dockerfile in the root of the Tarball.
+Upload a tarball (.tgz or tar.gz file) that contains a Linux server build and a Dockerfile in the root of the Tarball.

 tar.gz file